JiggyStardust/cub3D/saara_working_diary.md

 - There's also a function (draw_player()) in comments where player is drawn using put_pixel and moved calling put_image_to_window.
 This seems too heavy compared to moving with instances.
 - Rays are not drawn yet
 - It doesn't succesfully understand the boundaries (walls), or it does, but it doesn't visualize it as we'd like to.

+- Merged Helmi's work from main branch, starting to connect their parsing to my work tomorrow.
+Right now Helmi's main() is commented out.